xingjunm/personal-academic-website/_pages/about.md

 <span style="color:blue">
 For PhD applicants: funded positions are available for 2020 in our group on adversarial machine learning research.
 Please directly contact</span> <a href="http://people.eng.unimelb.edu.au/baileyj/" target="_blank">Prof. James Bailey</a>.

-<span style="color:blue">For Unimelb master students, contact me if you are familar with: 1) web skills such as jave script, node.js and html; and 2) machine/deep learning knowledge/tools such as pytorch, tensorflow, keras. (send me your academic transcript and some code).</span>
+<span style="color:blue">For Unimelb master students, contact me if you are familar with: 1) web skills such as js, node.js and html; and 2) machine/deep learning knowledge/tools such as pytorch, tensorflow, keras. (send me your academic transcript)</span>

 ------